Tokyo needs to convince sponsors Olympics will really happen - WHIZ News

 Despite the uncertainty, it will be difficult for sponsors to step away in a country where conformity and teamwork are valued and national loyalty could be called into question.

-“There’s a strong underlying narrative that this event is really good for the country,” Robin Kietlinski, who studies Japanese sports and history at LaGuardia Community College in New York, said in an interview with the AP.
+“There’s a strong underlying narrative that this event is really good for the country,” Robin Kietlinski, who teaches and researches Japanese sports and history at LaGuardia Community College in New York, said in an interview with the AP.

 Bach has said that even if rapid tests and a vaccine were available, they will not be the “silver bullet.”